I help people assess where the most help is needed: in the care (as in self-care) or in the management of their loved one’s needs.

-5. monitoring and assessing the care your loved one is receiving
+- I monitor and assess the care your loved one is receiving

-6. support family caregiver during stress of caring for aging parent
+- I support family caregivers during the stress of caring for aging loved ones

 5 benefits of care management:

-2. you and your loved one have ongoing support for a large variety of needs
+- You and your loved one have ongoing support for a large variety of needs

 Contact me to set up a free initial 30-minute consultation to see if care management is right for you and your loved one.